otoledan/corona_tracking_NYT/README.md

 ![screenshot](visualization.jpg)

 ## Disclaimer
-I have no affiliation with the New York Times or the United States Census Bureua.
-All data used in this project was publically available.
+I have no affiliation with the New York Times or the United States Census Bureau.
+All data used in this project was publicly available.
 I am not responsible for any inference, decision, or determination, made from using this data.

 If either sources would like that this project be taken down please contact me at my [email](mailto:otoledan@ucsd.edu).